johkla/johkla.github.io/not/aboutNEWER.md

 **what have i done?**
 i wrote a book called i am here.
 i am an ex-artist and a recovering academic.
-i used to play guitar in a punk band.
+i used to play guitar in a punk band more than forty years ago.

 ----------------------